Introduction to Bacon & the Art of Living

 Please give the kids all my love and to our dear parents.
 Please give them both my letters to read before you sent it on to Oscar, James, and Will.
 I will write Dawie Hyman, David de Villiers Graaff, and Uncle Jakobus separately.

-I miss and love you dearly!
+I miss you dearly!

 (c) eben van tonder